ethereumdegen/punk-forums/README.md

  -better filter on front page (later)

  -API

-- on place a new bid page, make links tt very bottom to etherscan
-- also on sell nft page above token id select
+ - develop a subgraph to do data collection and show sales on front page

 ### Development commands